Calling for Applications: Research Project Grants 2016 for funding to commence in 2017

 Eligibility criteria and guidelines for applicants

 Please note that current Cancer Council NSW Program Grant Chief Investigators are ineligible to apply as Chief Investigators for Cancer Council NSW Project Grants during the term of the Program Grant.
-Please also note that the maximum budget which can be requested from Cancer Council NSW for a Project Grant is $120,000 per annum for three years.
+A limit of two concurrent CCNSW Project Grants can be held by any one Chief Investigator A (CIA).
+Please also note that the maximum budget which can be requested from Cancer Council NSW for a Project Grant is $150,000 per annum for three years.

 In addition to the RGMS application, applicants for Cancer Council NSW Project Grant funding must complete a set of Supplementary Questions.
 Receipt of Supplementary Questions forms is managed by the National Cancer Research Grants Secretariat, hosted on behalf of Cancer Council Australia by Cancer Council Victoria.
 The Secretariat is the link between the NHMRC and the Cancer Councils.
 Information about the Secretariat is available at the Cancer Council Victoria website.

 The Supplementary Questions document identifies the state Cancer Council(s) to which you are submitting your funding application and seeks information specific to Cancer Council applications.
 Note that the Supplementary Questions will not be available to the NHMRC but will be for the exclusive use of the Cancer Councils to assist their consideration of funding applications.

 The Supplementary Questions document requires that you classify your proposed research according to the Common Scientific Outline (CSO), which is organised around seven broad areas of scientific interest in cancer research, plus subgroups.